Have you filed your Confirmation Statement?

 Companies House and HMRC are having a busy year implementing several changes.

 HMRC notified tax payers about withdrawing its free CT600 and restricting access of their new online filing system CATO to unrepresented companies.

 HMRC also notified that support for old taxonomies UK GAAP and IFRS will be withdrawn by the last quarter of 2016.

 Companies House (CH) notified that companies must start maintaining and submitting a list of People with Significant Control (PSC) starting June 2016.
 The PSC information must be submitted along with the Confirmation Statement.

 The Confirmation Statement:

-Rather than having to file details every year, you now only have to check that the information available with Companies House in their registry is correct.
+Rather than having to file details yearly, you only have to check that the information available with Companies House in their registry is correct.
 You can notify CH of changes in some information like the SIC through the confirmation statement and for certain other changes like the registered office, you will need to fill a separate form and file it along with your confirmation statement.
 The fee for filing the Confirmation Statement will remain £40 for paper form and £13 for online.
 The onetime fee also allows companies to file as many confirmation statements within a 12-month period.

 - people with more than 25% of a company’s shares